 Romance buds unsuspectingly.
 Especially around Valentine’s Day, hopeless romantics turn folly for flourishing love, head-over-feels infatuation and warm affection.
 Have you been hit by cupid’s arrow?
 Feeling in the mood this year?
 Sweep your loved one off their feet with the most delicious foods and drinks always natural and healthy that spark romance and celebrate love.
 A little decor never hurt either!
-At any party or birthday supplies store you can find supplies to make DIY Valentine’s Day crafts, such as red and white sprinkles candles, that can really create that ambience.
+At any party or birthday supplies store you can find supplies to make DIY Valentine’s Day crafts, such as red and white sprinkles candles, that can really create that ambiance.

 A “Piano Love Songs” playlist and festive decorations are simple accents.
 Cook your way into your loved one’s heart with any of these delectable, yet healthy recipes from Better Homes Gardens: